Nagyvárad tér Theoretical Building (NET)

 It can be reached from several directions.
-From Kálvin square it is about 10 minute’s walk, from Astoria it is about the same time, but if you are late, you can also take a bus for 1 stop to “Urania”.
-Blaha Lujza square is about a 5-8 minute walk.
+From Kálvin Square it is about a 10 minute walk, and from Astoria it takes about the same time but if you are running late, you can also take a bus for 1 stop to „Urania”.
+Blaha Lujza Square is about 5-8 minutes walk.

-This is the building where the training of midwives, nurses, health visitors, public health inspectors, optometrists, dieticians and voice, speech, and swallowing therapists takes place.
+This is the building where the midwife, nurse, health visitor, public health inspector, optometrist, dietician and vocal-, speech- and swallowing therapist training takes place.

-The main entrance takes you into the lobby.
-On the left is the Study Department and the Student Office, and on the right is the cloakroom, which is useful in winter.
+Through the main entrance you enter to the lobby.
+On the left you will find the Study Department and the Student Office, and to the right is the cloakroom, which will be useful in winter.

-On the ground floor, you will find our excellent cafeteria, with an indoor dining area and a lovely outdoor area where you can sit and enjoy the nice weather.
-On this floor, you will also find the Students’ Union office, where you can borrow a white coat for your practicals if you forget to bring your own, but please note that we only have a limited number of these available.
+In the basement you will find our superb cafeteria, with an indoor and a lovely outdoor dining area, where you can sit out and enjoy the good weather.
+On this floor you will also find the Students’ Union office, where you can borrow a cloak for your practical training in case you forget to bring your own, but please note, we can only provide a limited number of them.

-We also have an “Ovi” area where you can study, eat your lunch, talk to each other, or use one of the computers that are also located there.
-If you bring your own lunch, you can use the microwave room to heat it up.
+We also have a so-called “ovi” area where you can study, have your lunch, have a talk to each other, or use one of the computers, that are placed there, too.
+In case you bring your own lunch, you can use the „microwave-room” to warm up your meal.

-This is a 5-story building, the classrooms and departments on each floor are numbered starting with the floor number.
+This is a 5 story-building, the classrooms and the departments numbering on each floor will starts with the floor’s number.

-University of Óbuda – John Neumann Faculty of Computer Science
+Óbuda University – John Neumann Faculty of Computer Science

 1036 Budapest, Bécsi út 96/b

-To get here, take tram 4-6 from “Corvin negyed” to the Buda side of Margaret Bridge.
-Change to tram no. 17, 19 or 41 and get off at the Katinyi Mártírok útja stop, from where it is a two-minute walk.
+To get here, take the tram 4-6 from the „Corvin negyed” to the Buda side of the Margaret Bridge.
+Change there to tram 17, 19 or 41, to the „ Katinyi Mártírok útja” stop, and then take a two-minute walk.

-As a student of the Faculty of Public Health, you will have your lectures here, in addition to NET, EOK, Tömő út, and Hőgyes.
+As a student of the Faculty of Public Health Services, you will have lectures here, besides the NET, EOK, The Tömő Street Auditorium and Hőgyes locations.

 1103 Budapest, Zágrábi utca 14.

-It is an 8-10 minute walk from the M3 metro/bus stop “Pöttyös utca”.
+It is about 8-10 minutes walk from the metro/metro replacement bus line M3 „Pöttyös utca” stop.

-This facility is used for various recreational events and also for student training sessions in various sports such as football, handball, volleyball, and basketball.
+This facility is used for various recreational events and also for training sessions for students in various sports such as football, handball, volleyball, basketball.